About Biomedical Equipment Technology

 Areas of study include: air-conditioning fundamentals, electrical theory, refrigerants, heat pumps, heating systems, icemakers, ice cream machines, refrigeration equipment, specialty tools, commercial water-cooled air-conditioning systems, brazing and soldering techniques, and psychometrics.
 Students will have the opportunity to complete HVAC certifications, including the Occupational Safety and Health Administration (OSHA) 10-Hour Safety Certification and Environmental Protection Agency (EPA) Section 608 Refrigerant Transition Certification.

 HVAC Technicians work on heating, ventilation, cooling, and refrigeration systems that control the temperature and air quality in buildings.
-According to the U.S. Bureau of Labor Statistics HVAC Techs make a median salary of $49,530 a year.
+According to the Bureau of Labor Statistics HVAC techs make a mean salary of $50,160 a year.

 About Business Management